Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: WeekendOClock, Pixabay

-The Polish Lowland Sheepdog is a medium-sized dog that has a very shaggy appearance due to its long hair that covers its eyes.
-It prefers a cold climate, but it’s great with children and has a sharp memory.
+The Polish Lowland Sheepdog is a medium-sized dog with a shaggy appearance due to the long hair that covers their eyes.
+They prefer cold climates, get along with children, and have a sharp memory.
 They stay close to family members but will avoid strangers.

 31. Polish Tatra Sheepdog